sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Discussed my game idea with team.
 Had conversation discussing pros and cons of game idea.
 We finalise one game idea 'Avengers' adventure based game.
 * What I will do today - Researched about the platform available to build the game.
 I came up with the Greenfoot.
 Discussed the pros and cons of suggested technology with team.
 * Blocker - Team had different views about different game building platforms.
 After discussing all platforms, team finalised JavaScript

+#### Prateek
+* What I did yesterday?
+I discussed about my game idea and also got an opporiunity to listen to the other game ideas.
+We finalised to make an adventure game called 'Avengers'.

+* What will I do today?
+To come up with the details of the game, its states, platform and the technology we will use.

+* Any roadblacks?
+Game platform decision is on hold, more research is required.